RTXteam/RTX-KG2/README.md

 old datasets may become unavailable.
 This will result in failure when downloading.
 To fix this, change the version number in `extract-chembl.sh`.

-If the extract script is run too many times, MySQL might make too many binary log files filling up the instance storage.
+If the extract script is run too many times, MySQL might generate too many binary log files filling up the instance storage.
 This can be verified using the following command:
 ```
 sudo su - root
 cd /var/lib/mysql